Dan Rusanowsky

-Daniel Rusanowsky II (born December 31, 1960) is an American sports broadcaster, best known being for the radio play-by-play announcer for the San Jose Sharks since the team's inaugural season in 1991–92.
+Daniel Rusanowsky II (born December 31, 1960) is an American sports broadcaster, best known for being the radio play-by-play announcer for the San Jose Sharks since the team's inaugural season in 1991–92.
 His tenure with the team has earned him the title as the Voice of the San Jose Sharks.

 Early life and career

 Rusanowsky was born in Milford, Connecticut.
 Before arriving in the Bay Area, Rusanowsky provided the radio play-by-play call for the American Hockey League's New Haven Nighthawks and was the voice of St. Lawrence University's NCAA Division I hockey program from 1979–86.
 He received a bachelor's degree at St. Lawrence and subsequently earned his M.B.A. at Clarkson University.